ETrakLogistics/api-docs-source/source/index.html.md

 client_ref3 | Your own reference | Optional
-batch | Your own reference for a batch / dispatch of Consignments | Optional webhook | URL we should post updates to | Optional reason_for_export | sale, gift, intercompany transfer, sample, repair, return, personal items, other | Required if crossing customs union, else optional export_type | permanent or temporary | Optional meta | Valid JSON data | Optional address_collection | Where your parcel should be collected from (if appropriate) | Mandatory address_delivery | Where you want your parcel delivered to | Mandatory
+batch | Your own reference for a batch / dispatch of Consignments | Optional webhook | URL we should post updates to | Optional reason_for_export | sale, gift, intercompany transfer, sample, repair, return, personal items, other | Required export_type | permanent or temporary | Required meta | Valid JSON data | Optional address_collection | Where your parcel should be collected from (if appropriate) | Mandatory address_delivery | Where you want your parcel delivered to | Mandatory